force1267/hayatemoon/README.md

 fetch(`${api}/restaurant`).then(...)
 ```

+- api endpoint document is available at https://strapi.io/documentation/3.0.0-beta.x/content-api/api-endpoints.html

-- then each time just start :
+- then each time start using :
 ```bash
 yarn develop
 ```

 ## production